-Publishing an experiment allows you to use one service endpoint for testing, and another one for real use (processes' production environment).
+Publishing an experiment allows you to use one service endpoint for testing, and another one for real use (a process's Production environment).

-For the service endpoint used in testing, you may define fixed rules so that your AI service returns predictable outputs and you can easily work in all of the different processes' paths.
+For the service endpoint used in testing, you may define fixed rules so that your AI service returns predictable outputs and you can easily work in all of the process’s different paths.